rdsubhas/java-istio/README.md

 * `echo-server` is a plain vanilla http echo server running on tomcat, created from https://start.spring.io
 * `echo-client` is a plain vanilla client that calls the echo server, using regular built-in Java HTTP client
 * They have ports declared as `http` as per [Istio requirements](https://istio.io/docs/setup/kubernetes/additional-setup/requirements/)
+* `echo-server` has istio sidecar injected. `echo-client` may or may not have istio injected, result is same.

 ### Steps to Reproduce